Work ยท LMIA

 How a high-wage LMIA can lead to permanent residence

 A high-wage LMIA supports a temporary work permit, but it is often a strong foundation for permanent residence.
 The skilled Canadian work experience you build, and the job offer itself, can support Provincial Nominee Program employer streams, many of which are built around a genuine, higher-skilled job offer.
-We plan the work-permit stage with the eventual PR route in mind so the temporary role is a deliberate step toward staying permanently.
+That same skilled experience can also help an Express Entry profile.
+We plan the work-permit stage with the eventual LMIA permanent-resident stream in mind so the temporary role is a deliberate step toward staying permanently.
+Not sure which route fits, our free eligibility check is a quick first step.

-The high-wage LMIAis the employer's responsibility, but the worker's permit is where we help.
-Working under a licensed RCIC (CICC #R706497), our team confirms which stream a role falls in, helps both sides understand the recruitment and wage rules, and prepares the worker's employer-specific work-permit application once a positive LMIA is issued.
-We represent clients entirely online, and because the median wage and requirements change, we confirm current rules on canada.ca before advising.
+The high-wage LMIA is the employer's responsibility, but the worker's permit is where we help.
+Working under a licensed RCIC (CICC #R706497), our team confirms which stream a role falls in, helps both sides understand the recruitment and wage rules within the broader Temporary Foreign Worker Program, and prepares the worker's employer-specific work-permit application once a positive LMIA is issued.
+Tech roles may qualify for the faster Global Talent Stream instead, and employers can start with our hiring foreign workers guide.
+We represent clients entirely online, and because the median wage and requirements change, we confirm current rules on canada.ca before advising on any high-wage LMIA application.

 Frequently asked questions